 - Memory loss, depression, and other neurological disorders

-No one should assume they are infected with HIV just because of these symptoms.
+No one should assume they are infected just because of these symptoms.
 Each of these symptoms can be related to other medical conditions.
 Because these symptoms are similar to other diseases, a person may not realize they are infected with HIV.
 The only way to determine if a person is infected is to be tested.

 Even if someone doesn’t have symptoms it is still possible to transmit the virus to others.
 Once the virus has entered the body it begins to attack the immune system.
 The virus multiplies in the lymph nodes and begins to destroy the T-cells, which are the white blood cells that coordinate the entire immune system.
 A person may be symptom-free for nine years or more.
 During this time the virus continues to multiply and destroy immune cells.

 Can having HIV lead to other problems?

 This definition also includes 26 clinical conditions that affect people with advanced HIV disease.
-In people with AIDS, these infections are often severe and fatal because the immune system has been so damaged by HIV that the body cannot reject certain bacteria, viruses, fungi, parasites and other microbes.
+In people with AIDS, these infections are often severe and fatal because the immune system has been so damaged that the body cannot reject certain bacteria, viruses, fungi, parasites, and other microbes.

 How is HIV transmitted?